 xAI Teases Grok 4.20 With Improved Multimodal and Reduced Hallucinations

 xAI, the artificial intelligence company founded by Elon Musk, has previewed Grok 4.20, the next version of its flagship AI model.
-The announcement comes on the heels of Grok 4.1, which made headlines by slashing hallucination rates from 12% to 4.2%, and promises further improvements in both multimodal capabilities and factual reliability.
+The announcement comes right after Grok 4.1, which made headlines by slashing hallucination rates from 12% to 4.2%, and promises further improvements in both multimodal capabilities and factual reliability.
 Perhaps more attention-grabbing is xAI's tease of Grok 5, which the company describes as a 6 trillion parameter model currently in training.

 Building on Grok 4.1's Hallucination Gains

-Hallucinations, instances where an AI model confidently generates false or fabricated information, have been one of the most persistent challenges in the field.
-They undermine trust, create liability risks, and limit the situations where AI can be deployed without human oversight.
+Hallucinations, instances where an AI model confidently produces false or fabricated information, have been one of the most persistent challenges in the field.
+They undermine trust, create liability risks, and limit the situations where AI can be rolled out without human oversight.

-This approach is similar to what other companies have implemented, but xAI claims their version is more tightly integrated into the model's reasoning process rather than being a post-generation filter.
-The difference matters because post-generation filters can catch obvious fabrications but often miss subtle inaccuracies, while an integrated approach can prevent them from being generated in the first place.
+This approach is similar to what other companies have built, but xAI claims their version is more tightly integrated into the model's reasoning process rather than being a post-generation filter.
+The difference matters because post-generation filters can catch obvious fabrications but often miss subtle inaccuracies, while an integrated approach can prevent them from being produced in the first place.

 Expanded Multimodal Capabilities

-Video understanding is particularly noteworthy.
-The ability to watch a video and answer questions about its content, summarize it, or extract specific information opens up a range of applications from content moderation to educational tools to accessibility features. xAI has shown demos of Grok 4.20 analyzing short video clips, identifying actions and objects, and providing natural language descriptions of what is happening.
+Video understanding is especially noteworthy.
+The ability to watch a video and answer questions about its content, summarize it, or extract specific information opens up a range of applications from content moderation to educational tools to accessibility features. xAI has shown demos of Grok 4.20 analyzing short video clips, identifying actions and objects, and providing natural language descriptions of what's happening.

 On the image generation side, xAI has improved the quality and consistency of Grok's image outputs.
 The company's Aurora image generation model, integrated into Grok, produces higher-resolution images with better adherence to prompts and fewer artifacts.
 Early previews suggest the quality is competitive with the best dedicated image generation models, though independent comparisons have not yet been published.